uasal/stp_etc_imaging/docs/ETC_Changelog.rst

 15. Gain no longer an option that can be provided into SNR calculations, must be specified implicitly through sensor calibration files.

-16. Fixed the `calc_req_source` and `calc_int_time` functions.
+16. Fixed the bugs in `calc_req_source` and `calc_int_time` functions.

 17. Fixed the SNR scaling in `calc_req_source` function, to now only take square root of the unit, not the value when calculating required source counts/magnitudes.

 18. Added the option to use either "UM" or "STP" when calling `make_STP`.
 This initializes the telescope from either `config_um` or `config_stp` respectively.

-19. Fixed read noise implementation (previously was not being squared) after converting image source to e- read noise is actually RMS electrons per frame.
-Also fixed the corresponding unit check when calling `config_sgp` respectively.
+19. Fixed read noise implementation (previously was not being squared) after confirming the source of e- read noise is actually RMS electrons per frame.
+Also fixed the corresponding unit check when calling `config_stp` respectively.

 20. Sky background no longer calculated by scaling the PSF area with the detector area.
-Now calculated by correctly estimating the total magnitude given the size of the PSF given a surface brightness.
+Now calculated by estimating the total magnitude given the size of the PSF and a surface brightness.
 This can now be applied to use galaxies as an external background source as well.

 21. Added a Jupyter example notebook to demonstrate SNR calculations for a supernova in an embedded galaxy.

 22. Sky background normalization now performed in the Johnson V band, as this is the source of Zodi background SB from HST.